Dansoftowner/Boomega/docs/PLUGIN_GUIDE.md

 As you can see, the `Records-View` and the `Google Books Import View` are present in Boomega as modules.

-You have the ability to ...
+You have the ability to add your custom modules to the app by plugins.

 ### The `Module` class

-The [`Module`](/src/main/java/com/dansoftware/boomega/gui/databaseview/Module.kt) class is the entity that represents a given
+If you want to create your own, you should extend the [`Module`](/src/main/java/com/dansoftware/boomega/gui/databaseview/Module.kt) class.

+The properties (in Kotlin) and methods you must override are:

+* `name`: `String` - The user-visible name of the module
+* `icon`: [`Node`](https://openjfx.io/javadoc/18/javafx.graphics/javafx/scene/Node.html) - The javafx node that serves as a symbol/icon for the module

 ## Record exporting plugins